2nd AI Meets Autonomy: Vision, Language, and Autonomous Systems Workshop

 With the rising popularity of Large Language Models (LLMs), Visual Language Models (VLMs), and other general foundation models, the 2nd iteration of this workshop aims to explore the synergy between these models and robotics, in the context of recent developments.
 In the workshop, we will discuss how recent advances from the AI and CV communities could benefit robotics research – incorporating LLMs and VLMs in robotic systems could potentially make the systems more explainable, instructable, and generalizable.
 However, seamlessly integrating the two is still an open problem, as existing LLMs and VLMs often fall short of the real-world knowledge that roboticists need to consider, such as the physical properties, spatial relations, temporal relations, etc. in an environment.
 These issues may be alleviated by integration with robotic systems, where real-world experiences that contain rich sensory input and physical feedback can potentially bridge the gap for physically grounded systems.

 This workshop aims to create an inclusive and collaborative platform for professionals, researchers, and enthusiasts alike to exchange ideas, share experiences, and foster meaningful connections within the AI and robotics community, with a focus on connecting early-career researchers.
 It will feature a mix of presentations, open panel discussions, networking, and exclusive results and demonstrations from our CMU Vision-Language-Autonomy challenge competition.
-Five invited speakers will discuss their related research, ideas, and future plans in various topics at the intersection of AI and autonomous systems, with a broad coverage of topics such as: datasets/benchmarks, software stacks, visual-language navigation, situated reasoning, robotics foundation models, and more.
+Four invited speakers will discuss their related research, ideas, and future plans in various topics at the intersection of AI and autonomous systems, with a broad coverage of topics such as: datasets/benchmarks, software stacks, visual-language navigation, situated reasoning, robotics foundation models, and more.

 See AI Meets Autonomy 2024 for the previous iteration of our workshop at IROS 2024 and past talk recordings.